How to Create a Dynamic Block in AutoCAD: Step-by-Step Guide

 An AutoCAD workspace displaying dynamic blocks being customized with stretch, rotate, and array actions, showcasing the flexibility of design automation.

-Materials or Tools Needed
+AutoCAD Materials or Tools Needed

-Step-by-Step Instructions
+AutoCAD Instructions

 A detailed view of AutoCAD Dynamic Blocks illustrating various geometric shapes with parametric adjustments, allowing for efficient design modifications.

-Step 1: Create a Simple Block in AutoCAD
+Step 1: Create a simple base block

-Step 2: Open the Block Editor
+Step 2: Open Block Editor

-Step 3: Add Parameters
+Step 3: Add a parameter

-Step 5: Test the Dynamic Block
+Step 6: Test the dynamic block

 An architect working on a floor plan in AutoCAD, using dynamic blocks to quickly modify and adjust door and window placements with precision.